Roy20141119/Roy/README.md

 Roy
 ===

-this is the first test project!
+this is the first test project, some domes debug android binder.